 Whew!
 You’re exhausted.
-You’ve just finished a sprint to get your mobile-friendly site ready for Google’s latest change.
+You’ve just finished a sprint to get your mobile-first site updated after Google’s latest Core Web Vitals algorithm change.
 But don’t stop now.
-Despite the mobile-friendly brouhaha, publishing and promoting quality content means remembering for changemakers there’s much more to SEO (search engine optimization) than responsive design.
+Despite the page speed performance and mobile-friendly brouhaha, publishing and promoting quality content means remembering for changemakers there’s much more to SEO (search engine optimization) than responsive design.

 SEO only enhances quality content and design